hhaassnnaaiinn/HRMS/README.md

 A Human Resource Management System built with **React + Vite** on the frontend and **Supabase** as the backend.

 ---
+## 🔐 Credentials

+- Email: admin@example.com
+- Password: Abcd@123

+---
 ## 🚀 Features

-- 🔐 Role-based access (Admin, HR, Employee, etc.)
+- 🔐 Role-based access (Admin, Employee)
 - 👥 Employee management
 - 📅 Attendance tracking
 - 🔑 Login/Signup with Supabase Auth